 For students in AP classes, I also work with them to analyze and successfully write about the topics they will face on the DBQ and standard essay questions on the AP test.

 Identifying potential "best-fit" colleges for students to consider, visit, and eventually apply to often constitutes the most critical part of college counseling.
 Having been an undergraduate student at UCLA, a graduate student at Northwestern University, and a teacher at Vassar College (as well as Chicago-area universities), I know the strengths and weaknesses of large public universities, mid-size private universities, and liberal arts colleges.
-I also directed college and university programs for the American Bar Association, where I visited more than 50 colleges, evaluated undergraduate curricula, and consulted with college administrators and faculty.
-Drawing upon these experiences, I provide students and their families with information and perspective on a wide variety of colleges, including merit aid opportunities to help pay for college.
+Through my work as Director of College and University Programs for the American Bar Association, I know faculty and curricular programs at many universities and liberal arts colleges.
+Drawing upon these experiences, I provide students and their families with an informed perspective on a wide variety of colleges, including merit aid opportunities to help pay for college.

 Students applying to medical school, dental school, and other graduate and professional schools also reach out for help.
-Here, I work with (somewhat) older students to write compelling personal statements and supplemental essays about their academic achievements, jobs, shadowing, service work, and personal interests.
+Here, I work with older students to write compelling personal statements and supplemental essays about their academic achievements, jobs, shadowing, research, volunteer work, and personal interests.
 I also prep these students for their critical on-campus visits and interviews.
-We do mock interviews that stress the value of presenting oneself in a confident and knowledgeable tone.
+We do mock interviews that practice--and build in students--the skills to present themselves in a confident, poised, and knowledgeable tone.
 As students navigate the complicated and lengthy process of securing a seat in their entering class, I continue to offer advice and support.

 I am the author of articles and essays on the criminal courts and criminal justice system, published in peer-reviewed academic journals such as Law & Society Review.
 Among the topics I have addressed are plea bargaining, sentencing, and the politics of court delay-reduction programs.
 I have also taught courses on criminal justice at the IIT Chicago Kent College of Law.